 Waste food, used teabags, coffee grounds and so on can be placed in a sealed biodegradable bag and frozen.
 The food won't decompose, so won't taint other freezer contents, nor will your kitchen or bins smell.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 I hate the way that rolls of trash bags get unrolled, so I found a great solution.
-I took a container that was approximately the same size, with a lid.
 I cut a small square hole in the top of the container with my jig saw, making a slot for the trash bags to "pop up" like they do on the baby wipe box.
-Works great and makes the cabinet look ever so much neater.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I keep a plastic grocery bag in my freezer and everything goes into it; egg shells, plate scrapings, bones, etc.

 Instead of tossing meat or fish scraps into the garbage, put them in a plastic bag in the freezer until pick up day.
 Keeps your can from attracting flies and roaches, etc., especially during the summer.